Home > Working in the motion graphics industry part 3

 • Understand Creative Commons and copyright symbols.

-• Differentiate between commercial and noncommercial use.
+• Differentiate between commercial and non-commercial use.

 Level: Intermediate